 When it comes to storage and RAM, there are a few variations to choose from.
 One of the versions is 4GB of RAM with 64GB of storage, however if you want to really kick things up a notch you can also get the device with 6GB of RAM and 128GB of storage.
 Of course, if storage is your main concern you can always expand it thanks to the MicroSD card slot.

 While the phone has an edge-to-edge display that’s 5.5-inches in size, it unfortunately has a 1920 x 1080-pixel resolution — most devices of this size opt for a Quad HD display.

 Of course, design is also important, and this is a very sleek phone indeed.
 It offers a minimalist look with a small camera sensor and a fingerprint sensor on the back.
 It obviously takes some design cues from the iPhone, but ultimately looks great, so we’re not complaining (although Apple might).
 As far as dimensions go, the phone is 7.5mm thick, which is quite thin.

-The low-end model will cost $376, or if you instead opt for the extra RAM and storage you’ll need to shell out $526, however as mentioned you’ll only be able to get the device in China.
-Oh, one more thing.
-There will also be a limited edition of the phone signed by football star Cristiano Ronaldo.
+The Nubia Z11 has a price tag of 300 euros, which is about $334.
+The U.S. price may be different when the device launches here.
+Oh, one more thing — there will also be a limited edition of the phone signed by football star Cristiano Ronaldo.
 There’s no word yet on pricing or availability for that model, but it’s sure to cost more than the others.

-Updated on 12-01-2016 by Julian Chokkattu: Added in leaked renders showing a dual-camera setup on the back of the Nubia Z11.
+Article originally published in December 2015.
+Updated on 08-31-2016 by Julian Chokkattu: Added in more information about availability of the Nubia Z11.